Home About Forms Registration Graduation Course Descriptions Student Resources Faculty Resources

 Credit Hours: (3)

-This advanced course in Portfolio Management takes a global view on investment opportunities and fundamental coverage of portfolio management, including stock valuation, derivatives, and wealth management techniques.
+This course in Portfolio Management examines investment opportunities and fundamental coverage of portfolio management, including stock valuation, derivatives, and wealth management techniques.

 Detailed Description of Content of Course